yhu9/MonoFaceCompute/README.md

+Current setup steps in the original repo doesn't cover several details that needs to be addressed in order to run this repository.
+In order to address those issues this fork is updated with the correct steps necessary to get this running as of --------.

 # MonoFaceCompute

 This repository aims to facilitate preprocessing of monocular human face videos, covering a range of commonly used outputs from semantic segmentation to face tracking.
 The goal is to provide a convenient and coherent repository for research work.